Spain in the Eurovision Song Contest 2007: Internet vote

+Songs presentation gala

+The five selected candidate songs and their authors were presented to the audience at a gala that took place on 17 February 2007.
+At the show, the five songs were performed by five established guest artists in the following order:

 Final

 The final took place on 24 February 2007.
 The winner was selected over two rounds of voting.
 In the first round, each of the finalists performed abridged versions of the five candidate Eurovision songs and a public televote exclusively selected the top five combinations of artist and song to advance to the second round, the superfinal.
 In the superfinal, the winner, "I Love You Mi Vida" performed by Nash, was selected exclusively by regional televoting.

 Ratings

 Preparation

-The official video of the song was filmed in March 2007 at the Estudios Buñuel in Madrid.
+The official video of the song was filmed in March 2007 at RTVE's Estudios Buñuel in Madrid.
 The final version of the song, produced by Mar de Pablos and Carlos Quintero, premiered on 7 March 2007 with the video later released on 9 March 2007 on RTVE's website.
 The music video served as the official preview video for the Spanish entry.
 On 21 March 2007, it was announced that Nash would perform at the Eurovision Song Contest under the name D'Nash due to issues with registering their initial stage name.